-In the upright position, tilt your body forward, slightly bending your knees.
+In a standing position, tilt your body forward, slightly bending your knees.
 Take a deep breath and as you let the air out, 'pull' the abdomen in, as well as the pelvic muscles, holding your breath for as long as you can.

 Exercise 4: Kneeling on the floor

-In the 4-position, release all the air from the lungs and suck the belly in as much as you can and hold your breath for as long as you can.
+In the 4-point position with your hands and knees on the floor, release all the air from the lungs and suck the belly in as much as you can and hold your breath for as long as you can.

-There are other postures that can be adopted while doing this exercise such as in the standing position and on your hands and knees.
 Whenever you do a series of hypopressives you should vary the positions because it is normal for a person to be able to maintain the contraction for longer in one position than in another.
-And the best way to know in which position you hold the contraction most effectively is to test each of them.
+The best way to know which position you can hold the contraction for longer is to test each of them.

 When will I see results

 These exercises can be performed for 20 minutes to 1 hour, 3 to 5 times a week so your results can be observed.
-When doing these exercises for about 20 minutes a week you should verify waist reduction and a decrease urinary incontinence symptoms.
-In 6 to 8 weeks it should be possible to see a reduction of 2 to 10 cm of the waist, which makes doing the exercises easier.
+When doing these exercises for about 20 minutes a week you should notice waist reduction and a decrease urinary incontinence symptoms.
+In 6 to 8 weeks, it may be possible to see a reduction of 2 to 10 cm of the waist, which makes doing the exercises easier.

-After 12 weeks you should go into the maintenance phase, doing 20 minutes a week before the usual workout but for better results it is advised to do 20 minutes to 1 hour 2 times a week in the first month and 3 to 4 times a week after the 2nd month.
+After 12 weeks you should go into the maintenance phase, doing 20 minutes a week before your usual workout.
+For better results, it is advised to do 20 minutes to 1 hour, twice a week in the first month and 3 to 4 times a week after the 2nd month.

 Cautions while doing hypopressive exercises